 Examples of thesis topics:

 Turku has longstanding research traditions in the field of biomedicine.
-Especially the areas of drug discovery, diagnostics, and biological and medical imaging represent the top level expertise of the University of Turku.
+Especially the fields of drug discovery, diagnostics, and biological and medical imaging represent the top level expertise of the University of Turku.

-Other programmes in the ensemble of Biomedical Sciences are Biomedical Imaging, and Drug Discovery and Development.
-Major subject studies in each are programme-specific but can be offered as selectable studies for all the programmes.
+Other specialisation tracks of the Master´s Degree Programme in Biomedical Sciences are Biomedical Imaging, Drug Discovery and Development, and Medicinal and Radiopharmaceutical Chemistry.
+Major subject studies in each are track-specific but can be offered as selectable studies for all the study tracks.
 Each student makes a personal study plan which helps to select the courses that best suit the personal interests and background of the student.

-Molecular Biotechnology and Diagnostics Programme has close connections to the diagnostic and biopharmaceutical industry.
+Molecular Biotechnology and Diagnostics specialisation track has close connections to the diagnostic and biopharmaceutical industry.
 Numerous industrial collaborators include both Finnish and major international players.
 An important partner in the development of the educational and research collaborations is the Indo-Finn Diagnostic Research Center.

 In the Programme, you will: